Back to Topics<<<<

 Surgical treatment:

 In case of dextrapositional diaphragmatic hernias, right intercostals incisions in the fourth intercostals space should be applied.
-In case of left sided diaphragmatic hernias, left intercostals incision in seventh intercostal space is done.

 The herniated organs should be turned into abdominal cavity and after hernial sac removal; plastic of diaphragm should be performed with naked duplicature.
 The latter should be sutured with Donates type of stitches.